depicted-candela/TransitionalSQL/9_plSqlFusion/README.md

         <strong><code>DBMS_LOB</code> Pitfall:</strong> The most common error is confusing <strong>bytes and characters</strong>.
 For <code>CLOB</code>s, functions like <code>DBMS_LOB.WRITE</code> expect the <code>amount</code> and <code>offset</code> in characters.
 If you use <code>LENGTHB</code> on a multi-byte string and pass that to <code>WRITE</code>, you will corrupt your data.
 This pitfall is one to evade.
     </li>
     <li>
-        <strong><code>UTL_FILE</code> Pitfall:</strong> **Resource management is manual.** Forgetting to call <code>UTL_FILE.FCLOSE</code>, especially in an exception handler, will leak OS file handles, which are a limited resource.
+        <strong><code>UTL_FILE</code> Pitfall:</strong> <strong>Resource management is manual.</strong> Forgetting to call <code>UTL_FILE.FCLOSE</code>, especially in an exception handler, will leak OS file handles, which are a limited resource.
 This common lapse can lead to a system collapse.
 Always use a robust exception block to ensure files are closed.
     </li>
     <li>
-        <strong><code>DBMS_AQ</code> Pitfall:</strong> **Transactional complexity.** While its greatest strength, the transactional nature can confuse newcomers.
+        <strong><code>DBMS_AQ</code> Pitfall:</strong> <strong>Transactional complexity.</strong> While its greatest strength, the transactional nature can confuse newcomers.
 A message dequeued is not gone until <code>COMMIT</code>.
 A common mistake is dequeuing in a loop without committing, which can lead to the same message being processed repeatedly in case of a later rollback.
 It's a tricky situation.
     </li>
     <li>
-        <strong>JavaScript MLE Pitfall:</strong> **Security and context.** MLE code runs with the privileges of the invoking user.
+        <strong>JavaScript MLE Pitfall:</strong> <strong>Security and context.</strong> MLE code runs with the privileges of the invoking user.
 Care must be taken to not introduce vulnerabilities.
 Furthermore, understanding the data marshalling between SQL and JS types is crucial; a lack of care can lead to an operational refusal.
     </li>
     <li>
         <strong><code>DBMS_XMLGEN</code> Pitfall:</strong> The biggest pitfall is <strong>using it at all</strong> in new code.
 It is deprecated, inefficient, and stateful, leading to resource leaks if not handled with perfect discipline.
 Its usage should be a red flag during any code review; it's a true feature of a bygone-era review.